Vincent-OS/repo/README.md

 This is the official Vincent OS Repositories, it contains the essentials packages.

 ## Installation
-By default, all Vincent OS version are included the repos.
+By default, all Vincent OS Editions are included the repos.

 In case of troubleshooting, here's how to readd the repos:
 1. Edit the ``/etc/pacman.conf`` with your favourite editor as root.
 2. Before the repo: ``[core]`` add this:
-- For the Standard version
+- For the Standard Edition
 ```
 [origin]
 SigLevel = Optional TrustAll